uport-project/veramo-website/README.md

 # [veramo.io](https://veramo.io)

-This repo contains the website configuration and documentaion for the [Veramo website](https://veramo.io)
+This repo contains the website configuration and documentation for the [Veramo website](https://veramo.io)